Andrzej Karweta

-Andrzej Karweta (11 June 1958 – 10 April 2010) was rear admiral (NATO code OF-7) of the Polish Navy and its commander-in-chief from November 2007 until his death in April 2010 in the Smolensk air crash.
+Andrzej Karweta (11 June 1958 – 10 April 2010) was rear admiral (NATO code OF-7) of the Polish Navy and its commander-in-chief from November 2007 until his death in April 2010 in the Smolensk air disaster.
 He was posthumously promoted to the rank of admiral (NATO code OF-9).

 Biography

 Andrzej Karweta was born in Jeleń village (part of Jaworzno since 1977).
 In 1977 he started studies at the Polish Naval Academy in Gdynia and graduated in 1982, with the rank of Lieutenant Junior Grade (podporucznik marynarki).
 In following years he attended further studies, including Defence Politics at the Polish National Defence University in Warsaw (2006) and studies at Royal College of Defence Studies in London.

 He started service in the 13th Minesweeper Division in Hel in 1982.
 In 1986 he took his first command, of ORP Czapla (Projekt 206F class minesweeper), in 1989 of another minesweeper ORP Mewa and a group of minesweepers.
 In 1992-1996 he was chief of staff and second in command of the 13th Minesweeper Division, later he became its commander.
 During BALTOPS 2000 maneuvers he commanded an international anti-mine warfare group.